jayjojayson/Sun-Position-Card/docs/README-eng.md

 ## Features
 -   **Classic sun position visualization:** Displays different sun position images depending on the time of day.
 -   **Calculated sun position visualization:** Displays the calculated position of the sun on the horizon depending on the time of day.
+-   **Calculated sun arc:** Displays the calculated position of the sun along a 180-degree arc depending on the time of day.
 -   **Visual Representation Lunar Phases:** Displays the current moon phase depending on the moon’s position (8 lunar phases).
--   **Animated Images** Images of the sun's position in the morning, at midday, and in the afternoon can be animated.
+-   **Animated Images** Images of the sun's position can be animated, except morning and twilight image in classic view.
 -   **Customizable Times:** Select which sun times (e.g., rising, setting, dawn, dusk) should be displayed.
 -   **Flexible Layout:** Position the time information above, below, or to the right of the image.
 -   **Adjustable Thresholds:** Adjust the azimuth and elevation thresholds to precisely match the day phases to your geographical location.